boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 The above sounds like a bloody good idea.
 We also have an idea about how optimal this can be based on the talk from [Dan Luu](https://www.youtube.com/watch?v=80LKF2qph6I).
 Where the above with the other tweaks gives about ~3900 QPS from a single server with 10 million documents.
 He mentions being close to that as well on their production system.
 3900 QPS means about 0.2 milliseconds to process a query.
 Keep in mind that bitfunnel also uses higher rank rows to improve performance.

 Considering I am storing 20x the documents, am working in a far slower language compared to C++ id be happy if I can get down to 10 ms for each query, which seems doable I guess?
 I suspect that most of it comes down to memory bandwidth.
-The CPU's I use for searchcode have about 17 GB per second bandwidth.
+The CPU's I use for searchcode have about 20 GB/s bandwidth.
 So avoiding scanning all the memory is the main thing you have to worry about.

 The other thing thats really useful to note is that the number of hash functions per term added varies.
 So you hash rare terms more than you hash common terms.
 This helps drive out the noise you get from the bloom filter.
 You can find details about this here https://www.clsp.jhu.edu/events/mike-hopcroft-microsoft/ and the video within.